Painting of Felix Mendelssohn

 As that wasn’t enough, Mendelssohn joins all the three movements together as one large whole, aimed to prevent the audience of the day from clapping between movements.
 But if you are enjoying Nicholas’s performance, I’m sure he wouldn’t object to a spontaneous display of appreciation!

-A Future Star is on Saturday 7 December 2024, 7.30pm at Camberwell Grammar School - Performing Arts Centre.
+A Future Star was on Saturday 7 December 2024, 7.30pm at Camberwell Grammar School - Performing Arts Centre.